New Cedar HIll ISD Superintendent Named

 Dr. Gerald Hudson was hired as the new Superintendent of Cedar Hill ISD at a special called meeting of the board of trustees July 23.
 Dr. Hudson, a Dallas native who most recently served as superintendent of Jasper ISD, and Cedar Hill ISD Board President Cheryl Wesley signed a four-year contract that became effective immediately.

-Dr. Hudson was named as the sole candidate for the position 21 days before the board meeting, which was open to the public.
+Twenty one days before the board meeting.
+Dr. Hudson was named as the sole candidate for the position.
 The search for a new Cedar Hill ISD Superintendent had been ongoing since the resignation of Dr. Billy Snow last March.
-The community was invited to attend a welcoming reception to meet Dr. Hudson from 5:15 to 7 p.m. in the Cedar Hill Government Center’s first floor lobby.

 “This is a great day for Cedar Hill ISD students, staff and the entire community.
 The board of trustees were unanimous in our selection of Dr. Hudson because he is well-respected among his peers and is a proven educational leader who will take our district to the next level,” said Trustee President Cheryl Wesley.